panfeng3141/17-/B2 A designer's art.md

 graphic design is essentially about visual relationships-providing meaning to a masss of unrelated needs,ideas,words,and pictures. a designer's job is to select and fit this material together-and make it interesting.

+visual communication should be seen as the embodiment of form and function(the beautiful and the useful)